 After independence, the Old Secretariat was used for holding academic and cultural events till 1952 when Delhi got its own Assembly.
 However, the assembly was soon dissolved and then it served as a place where deliberations of the Metropolitan Council used to take place.
 Finally it became the seat of the Delhi Vidhan Sabha in 1993 when Delhi again won an assembly.

-Architecture of Old Secretariat in Delhi
+Architecture of Old Secretariat in New Delhi

 Old Secretariat in Delhi is located on the Mahatma Gandhi Road near the Civil Lines Metro Station.
 The architecture bears imprints of history as the imposing structure dates back to 1912.